 It is convenient to leave all these settings as it is.
 But the problem arises when our kids are the ones on the internet and a pile of their data is being collected since they are young.

-By spending few minutes to have these settings in place you can at least keep your kids privacy intact.
+By spending a few minutes and have these chrome parental control settings in place you can at least keep your kid’s privacy intact.
 It might not be a full proof of privacy but its a start.

 Before you go, if your kids are using an Android device check out Google Family Link to help you track what your kids are doing on their devices.

 Check out this simple internet safety rules for your kids

 You're also subscribing to the KidsnClicks email list.
 Unsubscribe any time.